-According to our Alternative Religions writer, “Leys or Ley lines are the grid patterns formed by drawing connecting lines between ancient megaliths, stone circles, and other ancient monuments.
+According to an alternative religions writer, “Leys or Ley lines are the grid patterns formed by drawing connecting lines between ancient megaliths, stone circles, and other ancient monuments.

 Many vortexes are thought to be associated with Ley Lines and have been found to be extremely strong at points where the lines cross.
-Worldwide, the Great Pyramid in Eygpt and Stonehenge in England are perhaps the most well known as centers of vortex activity.
+Worldwide, the Great Pyramid in Egypt and Stonehenge in England are perhaps the most well-known as centers of vortex activity.
 Some describe the vortexes as points of energy and the Ley Lines the connectors between these points.

-On the site, Vortex Maps, there is a .pdf of a Sedona vortex map showing Ley Lines.
-There doesn’t appear to be an explanation of how the various vortex sites are aligned, but it’s an interesting map.
+On the Vortex Maps site, there is a map showing Ley Lines.
+This map is thorough, although there isn't an explanation as to how the various vortex sites are aligned.